Floorp-Projects/Floorp/docs/contributing/vcs/mercurial.rst

 Extensions
 ----------

 There's a number of extensions you can enable.
 See http://mercurial.selenic.com/wiki/UsingExtensions.
-Almost everyone should probably enable the following, most of them are enabled by ``mach boostrap``:
+Almost everyone should probably enable the following, most of them are enabled by ``mach bootstrap``:

 #. color - Colorize terminal output
 #. histedit - Provides git rebase --interactive behavior.